zcagdasgurbuz/FractalMatic/readme.md

 #### Randomizer

 Randomizer is a fun tool.
 You choose what to randomize and let the randomizer create a configuration for you, including animation.
-The keyboard shortcut is **CTRL + R** Randomizer will generate configuration within the specified circles limit.
+The keyboard shortcut is **CTRL + R**.
+Note that the randomizer generates a configuration within the specified number of circles range.
+If the number of circles is too high, it might take a second fractal to show up.
+You might limit the maximum limits based on your system performance in randomizer menu.

 <img src="screenshots/ex_randomizer_menu.jpg" width="700">